josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 To claim visibility on one’s own terms is to rewrite the choreography of the gaze.
 Where Baartman’s audience was invited to *inspect*, contemporary Black women invite the world to *witness* — a subtle but radical shift from curiosity to respect.

 The spectacle remains, but the script has changed hands.

----

 ### 🥀 The Freak Show as Prototype

 Consider Saartjie Baartman, exhibited across Europe in the early 1800s as the “Hottentot Venus.”
 Her body was treated as both specimen and spectacle—scientific study in the morning, theatre in the evening.
 The public performance of racialised femininity as curiosity set a durable precedent: the body of colour as proof of otherness, the crowd’s reaction as validation.

 Modern harassment reproduces that economy online—one post, one meme, one viral thrill at a time.
-The freak show continues to find host in the carcerality of care system governance; disabled bodies, particularly where perceived difference is easily visible to the other party, continue to be entrapped by this modern politic of "it's just a joke" style derision.
+The freak show continues to find host in the carcerality of care system governance; disabled bodies, particularly where perceived difference is easily visible to the other party, continue to be entrapped by this modern politic of “it’s just a joke” style derision.

----

 ### 🐁 Digital Continuities and 4chan Irony